-It won’t be long before we are flipping our thermostats to provide us warmer air and make our homes nice and cozy during the winter.
-And warmer air means drier air that can affect our overall health.
-You may have never thought about monitoring humidity levels in your home, or maybe you’re attempting to find just the ideal balance.
+It won’t be long before we are adjusting our thermostats to provide us warmer air and make our homes nice and cozy during the cooler months.
+And warmer air means drier air that can impact our overall health.
+You may have never thought about monitoring humidity levels in your home, or maybe you’re looking to find just the ideal balance.
 We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for you?

-If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
-There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention down the road.
+If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times during the heating season.
+There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the long-run.

-There are a couple things you’ll need to consider when purchasing a whole-home humidifier.
+There are a couple items you’ll need to consider when purchasing a whole-home humidifier.

-Each house is different.
-Our professionals at Robinson Service Experts can offer you a home health report to help you determine which humidifier is best for your home.
-And our assessment will ensure you are getting the best solution to fit your existing HVAC system.
-We want to make sure you rest easy during the colder weather and that you have the support you need to maintain proper indoor air quality.
-You can reach us at 847-306-8730 or visit our online scheduler to make an appointment.
+Every home and family is different.
+Our team at Robinson Service Experts can provide you with a home health report to help you determine which humidifier is best for your home.
+And our assessment will confirm you are getting the best solution to fit your existing HVAC system.
+We want to make sure you can rest comfortably during the cooler season and that you have the support you need to maintain proper indoor air quality.
+Give us a call at 847-306-8730 or visit our online scheduler to make an appointment.

 Student loan debt across the nation has been a growing problem for many years.
 Today’s total student debt has reached some $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re thinking about your educational journey or giving advice to someone who is, it’s...
 Continue reading